ZipCodeCore/BlueJ.NaiveTicket/README.md

 ```java
 private int price;
 ```
 does it matter which order the three words appear in?
+YES!
 * Edit the `TicketMachine` class to try different orderings.
 After each change, close the editor.
 	* Does the appearance of the class diagram after each change give you a clue as to whether or not other orderings are possible?